BryanCrotaz/ember-data-cache-wip/README.md

 **LocalCache**

-A synchronous cache that stores objects in memory
+A synchronous cache that stores objects in memory.
+Objects are keyed by their id+type so polymorphic objects can be stored and retrieved.

+Objects can be unloaded to reduce the memory footprint.

 **FetchingCache**